What is "Clean Eating"?

 3. Mostly Plants

-Plants are so freaking good for you, and naturally have flavor.
-Literally the only reason we’re not all coo-coo for cucumbers or growling about how great strawberries are is marketing.
-There’s no money put into advertising for veggies or fruits, so we forget that they’re real food with real flavor.
+Fruits and veggies are full of nutrients and water, so they both fuel and hydrate us.
 If you approach every meal with the mindset of adding as many colors (and therefore as many veggies and fruits) as possible, your meals will be extra tasty and clean eating will quickly feel very easy.

 So basically, eat the rainbow and enjoy your food.